Choosing Ethical Shoes and Trainers

 Why is it so difficult to find ethical shoes in the UK?

-The lack of vegan in the UK
+The lack of ethical and vegan options in the UK shoe sector

 Our latest independent research found that many of the leading UK shoe retailers are involved in many ethical issues.
 Several leading shoe brands have been marked down in our Human Rights category for multiple criticisms of their treatment of workers.